wootje/savsoftquizv6.0-web-server-edit/readme.md

+## Removed the need for docker.
+Upload to the root of your web server, import SQL & you're good to go

+Changes:
+1. Removed Docker files
+2. Added 'index.html' to the root directory that redirects you to the login page
+3. Removed the need to manually enter your domain name in a file by setting relative paths:<br>
+» var api_base_url="/api/public/";<br>
+» var api_site_url="/api/public/index.php";

 Savsoft Quiz v6.0 is an Opern Source and Free php based web application (script) to create and manage online quiz, test, exam on your website or server.